Chart Color Schemes

 Infrastructure

-Benalla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Benalla has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
+AreaSearch has identified eight projects likely impacting this region.
 Notable projects are Benalla Art Gallery Redevelopment, Benalla West - Stage One, Park Lane Estate, and Livingston Benalla.
-The following details those most relevant:.
+The following details projects expected to have the most relevance:.

 Professional plan users can use the search below to filter and access additional projects.